 - Preheat oven to 400 degrees F (200 degrees C).
 Grease muffin cups or line with muffin liners.

-- In a large bowl, place 1½ cups flour, ¼ cup sugar, ½ cup brown sugar, salt and baking powder and combine.
+- In a large bowl, place 1 1/2 cups flour, 1/4 cup sugar, 1/2 cup brown sugar, salt and baking powder and combine.

 - Place canola oil into a 1 cup liquid measuring cup; add the egg.
 Pour enough buttermilk in to fill to the one cup mark.

-- Add strawberries and rhubarb and fold gently to combine.
+- Pour liquids into flour mixture and combine.
+Add strawberries and rhubarb and fold gently to combine.

-- Bake for 20 to 25 minutes in the preheated oven or until toothpick comes out clean.
+- Fill muffin cups right to the top, and sprinkle with turbinado sugar.
+Bake for 20 to 25 minutes in the preheated oven or until toothpick comes out clean.

 Looking for more ways to use your rhubarb?
 Try some of our favorites!